 Copy editing is the level of editing most commonly called for.
 I’ll check and standardize grammar, spelling, punctuation, and other mechanics of style.
 Critical at this level is a thorough check for consistency of style choices, mechanics, and facts.
 It may include fact-checking, marking heading levels, approximating placement of art, and notifying the designer of any unusual production requirements.
 It also may include providing or editing cover copy and front and back matter, and spot-checking references.
 Big changes are not made during the copy editing stage.
 I’ll consult with you in every instance where I feel an important change is required.

 Proofreading is sometimes mistaken for copy editing, but technically speaking, it’s a separate process.
 Proofing is done after editing and layout, after the page proofs have been prepared by the designer.
 While copy editing errors may still be found, a proofreader is concerned with other elements.
 I will check all design elements for accuracy and consistency including headers, level heads, page numbering, word breaks, end-of-line breaks, page breaks, cross references, and appropriate placement of tables and artwork.
 May include completion of table of contents and index and numbering of cross references.
 See my page Editing versus proofreading for more about the differences.

 Do you suspect your manuscript has significant problems with logic, clarity, or style?
 Do your characters’ conversations seem stilted and wooden, your descriptive passages dull and flat?
 Based on your research, outline, and/or the contents of your rough draft, I’ll revise and create a new manuscript for you.
 This may include some additional research and writing of original material.

 A thoughtfully prepared index can improve sales of your book.
-Preparing a comprehensive, logical index is best done by an indexing specialist with indexing software, which I don’t have, so this is work I will outsource to a specialist whom you approve.
+Preparing a comprehensive, logical index is best done by an indexing specialist with indexing software, which I don’t have, so this is work I will outsource to a specialist whom you approve of.
 Your indexer will create an alphabetical list of names, places, subjects, and concepts that appear in your work.
 Working in consultation with you and your designer, he or she will produce an index of appropriate content and length.